andremann/SKG-IF/docs/source/grants.rst

 ``identifiers``
 ----
-*List* (optional):  A list of objects representing external identifiers for the entity.
+*List* (recommended):  A list of objects representing external identifiers for the entity.
 Each object is structured as follows.

 * ``scheme`` *String* (mandatory): The scheme for the external identifier (e.g., DOI).
 * ``value`` *String* (mandatory): The external identifier.